HBIbidunni/alx-frontend/0x02-CSS_advanced/README.md

 a) `Responsive Design`: The webpage that arises from the responsive design and adjusts to different screen sizes which generally include mobile, tablet and desktop.

 b) `Flexbox Layout`: Generally, the flexbox layout organizes the content sections in a flexible and dynamic way.

+c) `CSS Grid Layout`: